Hub motor vs Mid-drive eBikes – Which One To Prefer?

 Motor efficiency and mode used while riding

-Weight of the bike, tire width, tire pressure
+Weight of the bike, wheel size, tire width, tire pressure

 While rear hub motors are typically seen on lower-cost e-bikes, some high-end bikes are equipped with a rear hub motor too.

 Why are hub motors less expensive than mid-drives?

 Hub motors are generally cheaper because of the build is less complex compared to center-driven electric bike motors (Which includes creating a specific frame around the bike frame).